 - As a Trust the focus is on seniority and gender balance when allocating the safeguarding roles.

-- Marie Ramsay is the safeguarding Lead overall and the Designated Safeguarding Lead (DSL) for Stephenson Academy.
+- Marie Ramsay is the Designated Safeguarding Lead (DSL) for Stephenson Academy.

 - Pippa Williams is the Deputy DSL for Stephenson Academy.